top of page

 Done well, it provides:

-Most importantly, it gives leaders confidence that AI adoption is progressing in a controlled, measurable, and value-led way, rather than through disconnected or ad-hoc initiatives.
+Most importantly, it gives leaders confidence that AI adoption is progressing in a controlled, measurable and strategically aligned way, rather than through disconnected or ad-hoc initiatives.

 7. Call to Action

-If AI is already present within your organisation — formally or informally — establishing a clear baseline of capability and maturity is a sensible next step.
+If AI is already present within your organisation — formally or informally — establishing a clear, evidence-based baseline of AI capability and control is often the most valuable first step.

 If you would like to explore how an assessment could support your organisation, please get in touch.